ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 ## Determining successful connection establishment {#success}

-The determination of when a connection attempt has successfully completed (and other attempts can be cancelled) depends on the protocols being used to establish a connection.
-This can involve one or more protocol handshakes.
+The determination of when a connection attempt has successfully completed (and other attempts can be cancelled) ultimately depends on the client application's interpretation of the connection state being ready to use.
+This will generally include at least the transport-level handshake with remote endpoint (such as the TCP or QUIC handshake), but can involve other higher-level handshakes or state checks as well.

 Client connections that use TCP only (without TLS or another protocol on top, such as for unencrypted HTTP connections) will determine